Being a discussion of our Culture and Institutions

 Master of Defense:

-- Prowess - A serious threat in any situation.
+- Prowess - A serious threat in any situation, generally beating most other white scarves and many MoDs.
 Practical understanding of a wide variety of fight styles and approaches.
 Can teach and adapt lessons to the needs of a variety of students.
 Expert on at least one rapier related topic/technique.
 Can teach at least the basics of any other rapier topic.

 - Service - Long term contributions to the SCA.